 No vehicles are permitted on the campsites.
 All campers must park their vehicles in the parking lot and walk to their sites.

 For groups over the 8 person limit for individual sites, the Longleaf Campground has sites for groups from 9 to 24 campers.
 Groups with 8 or fewer individuals cannot reserve a group site.

 Campers may register for no more than 14 consecutive days and no more than 28 days within a 6 month period.

-Please remember to LOCK, TAKE, HIDE.
-Lock your vehicle and please take all valuables with you to your site.
+Please remember to LOCK, TAKE, HIDE: Lock your vehicle.
+Take all valuables with you to your site.
 If an item must be left in a vehicle, please remember to hide it where it is not visible.

 Please help to protect our forests and prevent the spread of tree-killing pests.
 Firewood may be obtained by collecting dead and downed branches from around the campground.
 Firewood that is purchased must be purchased locally and should have a pest free certification.
 Please keep the wrapper and receipt with you during your stay.
 For more information, please visit www.dontmovefirewood.org